Virtual Assistant

 This is the physical reading frequency of the sensor.

-- asynchronous unchecked: the sensor is read physically and the status of the relay is sent at the defined reading frequency.
+- asynchronous unchecked: the sensor is read physically and the relay status is sent at the defined reading frequency.

-- asysnchronous checked: the sensor is physically read at the defined reading frequency but the status of the relay is sent only if it is different from the last reading.
+- asynchronous checked: the sensor is read physically at the defined reading frequency, but the relay status is sent only if it is different from the last reading.
 In any case, statuses are sent every hour.

-The services (washaccess, optimization or ebike) read the sensors and activate the relays when requested, but these services never send the status of the sensor.
+Services (washaccess, optimization, or eBike) read the sensors and activate the relays when needed, but these services never send the sensor status.

-For relays used by the Optimization service, set a frequency lower than 60 seconds, but not lower than 30 seconds.
+For relays used by the Optimization service, set a frequency lower than 60 seconds, but not less than 30 seconds.

 Eastron SDM530C (Modbus TCP)

-The configuration is like the one above except for the following settings:
+The configuration is as above except for the following parameters:

 modbustcp